What is Malbec Wine? Plus 4 Amazing Facts

 Malbec Wine Guide

-FRANCE: While Argentine Malbec is fruit forward, France is quite the opposite.
-Malbec from the Cahors region is, at first, leathery with flavors of tart currant, black plum and savory bitterness often described as green.
-French Malbecs, from the Loire and Cahors, have higher acidity which attributes to flavors described as black pepper and spice.
+FRANCE: While Argentine Malbec is fruit forward, Malbec from France is quite the opposite.
+From the Cahors region, it is leathery, with flavors of tart currant, black plum, and savory bitterness often described as green at the start.
+French Malbecs, from the Loire and Cahors, have higher acidity, which attributes to flavors described as black pepper and spice.
 Because of their moderate tannin and acidity with lower alcohol, French Malbec wines tend to age longer.

 A lil’ Malbec Wine History

 Malbec (sometimes called Côt and Auxxerois) is from France, where it grows in the Sud-Ouest.
 The thick-skinned grape is a natural cross of two esoteric varieties that are from Montpellier (in Languedoc-Roussilon) and Gaillac in the Sud-Ouest.
 Today the majority of France’s Malbec is found in Cahors, a small town on a switchback river that gently flows towards Bordeaux.

 Wine course booklets, course materials, and online video access.Buy Now

 Malbec quickly became common as a blending grape in Bordeaux’s top 5 wine grapes.
 However, because of the grapes’ poor resistance to weather and pests, it never surfaced as a top French variety.
 Instead, it found a new home in Mendoza, Argentina where a nostalgic French botanist planted it by order of the mayor in 1868.

 - Argentina “Saved” Malbec